MuguroNgugi/Food-Delivery-Performance-Dashboard./README.md

 The goal is to identify trends in sales, loyalty churn, and delivery outcomes to improve decesion-making and customer satisfaction

 ## Dataset Used
-- <a href = "https://github.com/MuguroNgugi/Food-Delivery-Performance-Dashboard./blob/main/Foodpanda%20Analysis%20Dataset..xlsx"> Dataset </a>
+- <a href = "https://github.com/MuguroNgugi/Food-Delivery-Performance-Dashboard./blob/main/Foodpanda%20Analysis%20Dataset..xlsx"> Raw Dataset </a>
+- <a href = "https://github.com/MuguroNgugi/Food-Delivery-Performance-Dashboard./blob/main/Final%20Analysis.xlsx"> Final Datset </a>

 ## Key Questions and KPIs
 ### Customer Demographics